aridjayarecipes/cutesrecipes.web.app/content/post/1998-recipe-of-favorite-warm-shaved-brussels-sprouts-salad.md

 ##### Instructions to make Warm Shaved Brussels Sprouts Salad:

 1. Cook bacon in a large skillet.
 Add onions and garlic; cook 5 mins or until onions are tender.
 1. Add shaved brussels sprouts.
 Cook for 5-10 mins until wilted.
-Season with salt &amp; pepper.
+Season with salt & pepper.
 Add red wine vinegar to deglaze the pan.
 1. Enjoy!
-I served these for St. Patrick&#39;s Day. :)
+I served these for St. Patrick's Day. :)